Read about our in-country success in transforming how the world moves

 In July 2019, President Félix-Antoine Tshisekedi Tshilombo convened the National Forum on Immunisation and Polio Eradication.
 Speaking at the July 2019 event, the President made a powerful and public commitment to immunisation as a pillar of universal health coverage.

-In July-August 2019, Swoop Aero—in collaboration with Washington-based NGO VillageReach and with funding from Gavi, the Vaccine Alliance, funding from the Bill and Melinda Gates Foundation, Gavi, the Vaccine Alliance, Crown Philanthropies and the Patrick j.
-McGovern Foundation launched a pilot in the Equateur province—conducted a series of successful demonstration flights, using our Kookaburra medical drones.
-The drones delivered basic vaccines, syringes, medicines, and other supplies with the support of officials from the national, provincial, and local level of governance and community members in Equateur province.
+That very same year, Swoop Aero—in collaboration with Washington-based NGO VillageReach and with funding from Gavi, the Vaccine Alliance, funding from the Bill and Melinda Gates Foundation, Gavi, the Vaccine Alliance, Crown Philanthropies and the Patrick j.
+McGovern Foundation launched a pilot in the Equateur province.
+Swoop Aero aircraft delivered basic vaccines, syringes, medicines, and other supplies with the support of officials from the national, provincial, and local level of governance and community members in Equateur province.

-Following our successful program with UNICEF in Vanuatu, VillageReach sought our expertise to demonstrate how our Kookaburra could surpass some of the geographic, transportation, and infrastructure challenges in the province.
+Following our successful program with UNICEF in Vanuatu, VillageReach sought our expertise to demonstrate how our aircraft could surpass some of the geographic, transportation, and infrastructure challenges in the province.
 These include crossing the Congo River and its tributaries, overcoming the difficulty of forests and rougher roads and maintaining communication with the aircraft in extremely remote and sparsely populated areas.